pyenv/pyenv/plugins/python-build/README.md

 * `MAKE_OPTS` (or `MAKEOPTS`) lets you pass additional options to `make`.
 * `PYTHON_CONFIGURE_OPTS` and `PYTHON_MAKE_OPTS` allow you to specify
-  configure and make options for buildling MRI.
+  configure and make options for buildling CPython.
 These variables will be passed to Python only, not any dependent packages (e.g. libyaml).

 ### Checksum verification